 - At the secondary level we encourage team teaching with a business management program such as DECA.

 - Hydroponic Growing Technology

-- Typically a green wall similar those supplied by one or more of our providers.
-Can also be any of several other growing modalities depending on scale of program and budgetary commitment of school.
+- Projects can employ any of several growing modalities depending on scale of program and budgetary commitment of school.